DatepollSystems/WaiterRobot-Shared-Android/README.md

 The shared module is also published as an SPM Package directly in this repo with a Package.swift in the repo root.
 Therefore [KMMBridge](https://github.com/touchlab/KMMBridge) is used.
-The SPM Package can be published by running `./gradlew kmmBridgePublish -PGITHUB_PUBLISH_TOKEN=xxx`.
+The SPM Package can be published by running the `KMM Bridge Publish Release` GitHub-Action (or locally using `./gradlew kmmBridgePublish -PGITHUB_PUBLISH_TOKEN=xxx`).